-- Watch 'Checking Out Me History' by John Agard - Listen to Have you heard George's Podcast?
+- Watch 'Checking Out Me History' by John Agard. - Listen to Have you heard George's Podcast?
 From George the Poet.
 In episode 4 he confronts colonial legacies and the experiences of displaced communities.
-Visit the BBC website to read why he turned down an MBE. - Reflect: How do John Agard and George the Poet express their views on colonial legacies through the use of poetry?
-Why might it be difficult for migrant communities to carve their identity and sense of belonging in Britian?
+Visit the BBC website to read why he turned down an MBE - Reflect: How do John Agard and George the Poet express their views on colonial legacies through the use of poetry?
+Why might it be difficult for migrant communities to carve their identity and sense of belonging in Britain?
 What are the problems in the way history has been told in the past?
 How should we tell history today?
-Who's experiences should we share? - Respond: Watch Tatiana Ellis short tutorial to learn what spoken word is and 3 simple steps you can take to create your own.
+Whose experiences should we share? - Respond: Watch Tatiana Ellis short tutorial to learn what spoken word is and 3 simple steps you can take to create your own.
+Share your own spoken word piece on social media and add the hashtag #WindrushDay so we can share it at our Windrush online event.